geekcomputers/Python/JARVIS/README.md

 patch-5
 Control windows programs with your voice.
 What can it do:
-1. Can tell you time.
+1. It can tell you time.
-2. Can open:
+2. It can open:
     1.)
 Notepad
     2.)
 Calculator
     3.)
 Sticky Note